“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 Probably, because I am not happy inherently with my own life and transferring my venom to my son at home.

-I have not figured out my own Calling yet in my life.
+To be honest, I have not figured out my own calling yet in my life.

 As a dad, this confused me initially, but I realize now that it is simply my son’s genuine heart and mind reaching out to me in a time of need.

-There is nothing but joy in my heart as I write about the wonderful son I know.
+There is nothing but only joy in my heart as I write about my wonderful son.

 I can only dream of becoming the best dad I believe I could be.